 - Enter adress or project name.
 (Note that you can enter simply a street name and get all on that street.)

 - Select "More Details" and then "Application Information" or "Application Information Table" (it varies)

 - This provides the results.
 See above for explanation.
-(It's not always clear, for example, it may list "a-1-vi" as the "requested action" without really say that it was granted.
-Others actually show what was the "decision" was.)
+(It's not always clear, for example, it may list "a-1-vi" as the "requested action" without really saying that it was granted.
+Others actually show what the "decision" was.)